ORCID/ORCID-Source/orcid-model/src/main/resources/group-id-2.1/README.md

 # GROUP-ID-RECORD API

+## Deprecated guide, please see [Write, update and delete peer-review and group-id items](https://github.com/ORCID/ORCID-Source/blob/master/orcid-api-web/tutorial/peer-review.md) instead.

 The group-id-record API allows a client to view, add, update, delete the group-id records.
 A client can access the records with the following 2 scopes :

 /group-id-record/read : GET